zDragonPaulo/Marketing_Projeto/README.md

 - The report was prepared in Portuguese and includes market, operational, and financial analysis.
 The LaTeX source uses biblatex with biber.
 - This project was awarded 1st Prize at the PoliEmpreende contest hosted by the Instituto Politécnico de Beja — a recognition of the concept's innovation and market potential.

+## License

+- This repository is licensed under the GNU General Public License v3.0 (GPL-3.0).